rkgofiitk/academic-issues.github.io/Topics/intelligent_assistants.md

 instruction to a self-driven vehicle, and so on.

 Much of the stock market predictions are increasingly AI-based.
-There are many investment instruments like quant fund which rely on machine learning prediction models for portfolio managment.
-The quant fund managers boast that investments could generate returns in the range of 77-83% according to back testing result.
-I am not quite sure what checks and balances that SEBI has put in place to assure the investors that these AI-oriented, data-driven prediction models are not entirely misleading.
+There are many investment instruments like quant fund that rely on machine learning prediction models for portfolio management.
+The quant fund managers boast that investments in quant funds could generate returns in the range of 77-83% according to back testing results.
+I am  unaware of checks and balances that SEBI has put in place to assure the investors that these AI-oriented, data-driven prediction models are not entirely misleading.

-Robotic surgery and application of industrial robots has become quite well-established in precision surgery and industrial manufacturing processes.
-Construction activities have become largely automated and Industry 4.0 is a reality even in industries like steel macking.
+Robotic surgery and applications of industrial robots have become quite well-established in precision surgery and industrial manufacturing processes.
+Construction activities have become largely automated and Industry 4.0 is a reality even in heavy industries like steel macking.
 Bhilai steel plant's rail making process is completely automated.
-We have almost reached the age of driverless cabs, trains and transportation system.
+We have reached the age of driverless cabs, trains and transportation services.
 Most these activities are heavily sesnor-based and AI-driven.

-One can guess that the intelligent assistants may progressively graduate to become scientific research assistants with extension of AI-comfort in lessening human pains, suffering, travails and toils,  We are already witnessing [p-hacking phenomenon in the quest for establishing reseach hypothesis](https://rkgofiitk.github.io/Topics/Prompt_engineering.html)
+One can guess that the intelligent assistants may progressively graduate to become scientific research assistants with extension of AI-comfort in lessening human pains, suffering, travails and toils, Experimental set ups are mostly handled by precision instruments and automation.

+The other aspect of research is literature survey, report writing and publication.
+Literature survey is now assisteed mostly by intelligent generative AI-based search assistants.
+Many have started relying
+[p-hacking phenomenon in the quest for establishing reseach hypothesis](https://rkgofiitk.github.io/Topics/Prompt_engineering.html)
 It will be interesting to surmise that in next few years much theoretical research would be AI-driven.